 Now as a mom of seven, not much has changed… at least not in me.
 I am still the executive type at home.
 I want things a certain way, I want my house in order, I want to arrive places on time, I want my kids to behave well in public (and let’s be real, in private would be great too)… In other words, I value perfect products (end results) and sometimes, because my values are misplaced, I lose sight of the people… my little people.

 What I saw at the conference was families who exhibited love.
 Their words and actions toward their kids were loving.
 Rather than focusing on perfection, process, punctuality or products, they focused on people.
-Loving people—first at home and then everywhere else.I stopped hoping for perfectly behaved children, and focused instead on making sure they knew… Click To Tweet
+Loving people—first at home and then everywhere else.I stopped hoping for perfectly behaved children, and focused instead on making sure they knew they were loved.
+Click To Tweet

 I had forgotten that they are the ones I’m charged with loving and caring for first.
 While cleanliness and punctuality can be important ways to show respect for others, we can’t do so at the expense of showing love to our own children.